busitech/hibernate-test-case-templates/search/hibernate-search-6/orm-lucene/src/test/java/biz/bitech/hibernate/search6/lucene/bugs/README.md

 `BITTestCase7` - This test case illustrates the changes necessary with Hibernate Search 6 to avoid the problem illustrated by `BITTestCase6`.

+`BITTestCase8` - This test case removes the calls to `refresh()`, and instead uses lazy loading and bi-directional association management features provided by the Hibernate bytecode enhancer

+`BITTestCase9` - This test case removes the calls to `refresh()`, and uses lazyLoading and special Hibernate methods to instantiate entities after the session has been opened.

+`BITTestCase10` - This test case removes the calls to `refresh()`, and uses lazyLoading and code from PojoEntityInstantiator to apply interceptor functionality to entities instantiated outside the session.